On the nature of the missing mass of galaxy clusters in MOND: the view from gravitational lensing: Introduction

 Irrespective of the possible solution, or absence thereof, we aim hereafter to check whether the residual missing mass profile of galaxy clusters in a MOND context has some universal behavior, and whether it correlates in some ways with the baryonic content of the clusters.
 Such a profile could then serve as a crucible for relativistic theories of MOND in galaxy clusters or any other tentative hypothesis regarding this residual missing mass in the MOND context.
 In Section~\ref{sec:theory}, we present the theoretical framework and the methods, before presenting the results based on the analysis of 16 clusters from the Cluster Lensing And Supernova survey with Hubble (CLASH) survey in Section~\ref{sec:results}, and concluding in Section~\ref{sec:concl}.
+In the Appendix, we analyze the residual mass in MOND using kinematics data and discuss why such data yield results which appear to be in tension with lensing.